harshit2004h/Kya-Baat-Chat-App/README.md

-# 💬 Kya Baat
+# 💬 Kya Baat - Quick Chat App

-**Kya Baat** is a modern, formal, and secure real-time chat application designed for meaningful communication—whether in teams, communities, or professional spaces.
+**Kya Baat** is a modern, formal, and secure real-time quick chat application designed for meaningful communication—whether in teams, communities, or professional spaces.

 Built with **Socket.IO**, **Redis**, and **Kafka** for fast, real-time, and reliable messaging at scale.